ndoxx/kibble/README.md

 * Multiple string utilities to avoid boilerplate
     - trimming, stripping, case transform, text centering, tokenization, regex replace
     - Base64 encoding / decoding
+* Compile-time type information
+    - Drop-in replacement for some features of the CTTI lib
+    - Compile-time type name and type ID (as a name hash)
 * Memory arena system
-    - Fast custom allocators (linear and pool)
+    - Fast custom allocators (linear, pool, atomic pool)
     - May be deprecated at some point due to std::pmr
 * Basic TCP socket abstraction
     - Simple Berkeley socket wrapper using the Stream / Acceptor / Connector model